TeteV/bibliotecasEspana/readme.md

 # Las Palmas de Gran Canaria Beachs

-There's a little XLM to know the weather of the differents beachs of Las Palmas
+There's a BIG XLM to know the Libraries around the world

 ## Getting Started